robincornett/send-images-rss/readme.txt

 == Upgrade Notice ==

-= 3.0.1 =
+= 3.1.0 =
-bugfixes for Photon/excerpts and sites with mixed protocols
+new: include the featured image in full text feeds, too.

 == Changelog ==